rafaelwi/CVstore/README.md

-# Hack the Job 2022
+# CVstore: The ATS for Applicants
-Scott and Rafael's entry for Hack the Job 2022
+Scott and Rafael's winning entry for Hack the Job 2022

 # Python Dev setup
 1. Create venv: `python3 -m venv ./env`